aganm/aganm.github.io/_posts/2024-03-28-door-oriented-programming.md

 u     // Unsigned integer
 ~~~

-One might like 's' for signed, personally I like 'i' for integer.
+One might like `s` for signed, personally I like 'i' for integer.
 This
 is preferencial, you can choose whichever letters you like, as long as
-the design is consistent within itself.
+the overall design is consistent within itself.

 Second step, what size do I want this primitive to be?
 Depending if the language
 supports it, this value could be almost anything starting from 8 in powers of 2.